sindresorhus/sindresorhus.github.com/_apps/one-thing.md

 - If the menu bar item text is truncated, hover over it to see the full text in a tooltip.
 - You can use [Markdown](https://www.markdownguide.org/basic-syntax/#emphasis) to [style the text](https://twitter.com/sindresorhus/status/1481818533294407680) (supports bold, italic, and strikethrough) and add links.
 - You can [drag & drop text](https://twitter.com/sindresorhus/status/1481862243755376642) onto the menu bar item to set it.
 For example, you could drag a todo item from the Reminders app or Things.
+- Select some text in any app, right-click, select “Services”, and click “Send to One Thing” to set One Thing to the selected text.
+You can also use the “Share” menu item if the app supports that.

 <h3 id="scripting">Scripting</h3>